A Reverse Mortgage Guide for Older Adult Homeowners

 - The lender is more likely to be repaid their loan sooner (based on actuarial charts)

-Federal government lenders, however, have a specific list of requirements.
+Federal government lenders have a specific list of requirements.

 Which Types of Homes Qualify for Reverse Mortgages?

-Generally, all single-unit homes and homes with 2-4 units qualify for a reverse mortgage.
-In multi-unit homes, one of the units must be occupied by the borrower or owner.
+Generally, all single-unit homes and homes with two to four units qualify for a reverse mortgage.
+In multi-unit homes, the owner or borrower must occupy one of the units.

 Specific lenders also allow condominiums.